Investigations and other measures related to Macchiarini case

 - The vice-chancellor’s delegation rules are to be reviewed.
 There is to be a review of the vice-chancellor decision-making and delegation rules and the allocation of responsibility to different executives in the departments.
 The distribution of responsibilities shall be clarified when necessary.

 KI and Karolinska University Hospital have mounted a common review of the boundary between healthcare and research.
 This review was initiated by KI and the hospital executive following the inquiry into scientific misconduct against Paolo Macchiarini.
 The aim is to define the boundary between clinical application and research as regards experimental therapy and to draw up clear guidelines for academic healthcare and the university.
-The review is expected to be concluded before the summer.
+The review is expected to be concluded at the latest by 31 December 2016.
+Initially the final review was planned to be presented by the summer of 2016 but the deadline has been extended to the end of 2016.

 The hospital is to mount an external investigation into the circumstances surrounding the tracheal operations performed by Paolo Macchiarini on three patients at Karolinska University Hospital in 2011 and 2012.
 The inquiry is to be led by Kjell Asplund, professor emeritus of medicine and chair of the Swedish National Council on Medical Ethics.
 The inquiry is expected to be concluded in August.